 Always follow standard safety precautions when using a spring compressor (use the correct type of compressor for the application, making sure that the spring is held securely and that the spring is not overcompressed).
 Also, make sure the spring is properly positioned and seated before the compressor is released.
 Some auto parts stores can disassemble the original struts for you if you do not have the proper spring compressor.
 Another option is to buy a "Quick Strut" that is preassembled and ready to install.

 When replacing struts, pay close attention to the condition of the upper bearing plates.
 These support the weight of the vehicle, and are often in poor condition.
 A bad bearing plate can cause steering stiffness, noise and poor steering return (memory steer).
 Do not reuse the bearing plate unless they are in perfect condition.

-Alignment Guide is a quick reference program that covers all the basics of wheel alignment and steering/suspension inspection.
+Alignment Guide is a quick reference computer program for Windows Desktops or Laptops that covers all the basics of wheel alignment and steering/suspension inspection.

-It covers basic toe, camber and caster alignment, causes of various kinds of steering and tire wear problems, and tells how to correct these conditions.
+Topics include basic toe, camber and caster alignment, causes of various kinds of steering and tire wear problems, and instructions on how to correct these conditions.